Skip to content

 What is VoxelSite?

 VoxelSite is an AI website builder built by NowSquare.
 Describe your business, and VoxelSite generates a complete, production-ready website using Tailwind CSS 4, then installs it on your server.
 Unlike SaaS website builders (Wix, Squarespace), VoxelSite gives you actual files you own.
 Built with PHP and SQLite, it uses a BYOK (Bring Your Own Key) model: you provide your own AI API key, so there are no per-generation fees from NowSquare.
-One-time purchase, self-hosted.
+One-time purchase, self-hosted, and open source under the AGPL-3.0 license.
 For detailed product information, visit voxelsite.com or the VoxelSite Answer Hub.

 Last verified: February 2026